-- B. Criteria: In addition to the bidder responsibility criteria above, the bidder must also meet the following relevant supplemental bidder responsibility criteria applicable to the project:

-- 1.

-- 2.

-- 3.

 - C. Documentation: As evidence that the bidder meets the bidder responsibility criteria in paragraph B above, the apparent low bidder must submit the following documentation to the Owner within 48 hours of the bid submittal deadline.
 The Owner reserves the right to request such documentation from other bidders also.

 - 1.

 - 2.

 - 3.

-- If the Owner determines the bidder does not meet the bidder responsibility criteria in paragraph B above and is therefore not a responsible bidder, the Owner shall notify the bidder in writing with the reasons for its determination.
+- D. Appeals: If the Owner determines the bidder does not meet the bidder responsibility criteria in paragraph B above and is therefore not a responsible bidder, the Owner shall notify the bidder in writing with the reasons for its determination.
 If the bidder disagrees with this determination, it may appeal the determination within 24 hours of receipt of the Owner's determination by presenting additional information to the Owner.
 The Owner will consider the additional information before issuing its final determination.
 If the final determination affirms that the bidder is not responsible, the Owner will not execute a contract with any other bidder until two business days after the bidder determined to be not responsible has received the final determination.